MichalBravansky/FakeNewsDetection/README.md

 # Fake News Detection With Sentiment Analysis

-In this project, I analyze english articles with FastText and Pytorch.
+In this project, I analyze english articles with FastText and XGBoost.

 The goal is to create a system, which will be able to classify a specific article as a fake news or a legitimite one.